difurious/lightweight-charts-line-tools/README.md

  and the empty object at the end uses the default options.
 It will create the line tool and wait for user input for a click to place it.
 See "debug.html" to see all the options that are availible for each specific tool.
 Line Tool Options that exist but dont do anything are **angle**, **scale**, **cap**, **join**

 ---
+### Hold Shift on Some Line Tools

+If you hold shift when editing a line tool will create a straight horizontal line while editing.
+Shift works on only these specific line tools ParallelChannel, TrendLine, Arrow, ExtendedLine, Ray

+---